powerexploit/Awesome-Hackers-Cheetsheet/git-cheetsheet.md

     root@kali:~/Hack$ git config --global user.email "email_of_the_git_user"
     ```
  * Git command To check The Status Of Your repo:
-   * What is fit status?
+   * What is git status?
-     * Git status is used to check
+     * Git status command displays the state of the working directory and the staging area.
+It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.

     ```